-Finding team building activities to suit people with different interests and passions can be a challenge, so we’ve put together a list of 50 games to play at work.
-Whether it’s a footy friendly or a cooking competition, you can be sure these games will shake up dynamics and start conversations.
+Finding team-building activities to suit people with different interests and passions can be a challenge, so we’ve put together a list of 50 games to play at work.
+Whether it’s a friendly soccer match or a cooking competition, you can rest assured that these games will elevate the employee experience by shaking up team dynamics and starting conversations.

 1. Friendly sports match

 Break the office into teams and organize a friendly match of soccer, basketball, softball, or volleyball.
 This can be done at a local park or a grassy area on company property.

 Allow individuals to sign up as cooks or judges.
 The cooks will be put into a round-robin-style tournament.
 They must use items found in the office break room to prepare snacks for the judges.
 There will two rounds within each matchup; a savory round and a sweet round.
 The cooking competitions continue until one winner is identified.